Organic Architecture: ‘A sensible process with a purpose’

 - Shelter: A building when erected, should provide a sense of security.
 It should be an embodiment of the human spirit.

-- Nature: Organic architecture does not imitate nature.
-Rather, it focuses on using natural material, the site concerning the surroundings, and the people.
+- Nature: Buildings that are organic in architecture do not actually imitate nature.
+Rather, they focus on using natural material, the site concerning the surroundings, and the people.
 Its main objective is to create no harm to nature.

 - Building and Site: The site helps the building grow naturally, which in turn enhances the beauty of the site, once it blends with the ground.